tomjadams/finch-template/README.md

 # Uninstall

-You can uninstall everything you installed for this workshop by:
+You can uninstall everything you installed for this project by:

 ```
 $ rm -rf ~/.sbt